Starting At Zero

 There are many great writers like J.K.
 Rowling, Stephen King and Jack London who had to endure rejection after rejection.
 They were all broke at the time they decided to give writing a shot.

 The success reached by worldknown writers is built on their ability to stay motivated.
 I am sure they also had moments of doubting their writing abilities after every rejection but they used this to push forward.
+They were not content to stay at zero!

 BIO: Michael Nix works as a content manager and writing is his hobby.
 He also writes poems and short stories and dreams of publishing his own book.
 Michael travels a lot and enjoys his life.